Copyright Ed Bernbaum

-The work consists of core activities and sub-grants, which are designed to significantly extend the program’s impact.
-Sub-granting is designed to support a variety of capable local community groups, domestic and international non-governmental organizations (NGOs), and relevant government institutions, which lack the financial and technical resources to implement projects successfully on their own.
-With the wealth of experience gained over many years of project implementation, TMI has worked intensively with these partners to pilot effective solutions to the problems and challenges faced by rural Tibetan populations.
-Currently, we are moving from “pilot to policy”, scaling up the impact of earlier pilot projects and engaging decision-makers at all levels to generate effective support for the replication of successful models.
+The work consisted of core activities and sub-grants, which were designed to significantly extend the program’s impact.
+Sub-granting was designed to support a variety of capable local community groups, domestic and international non-governmental organizations (NGOs), and relevant government institutions, which lacked the financial and technical resources to implement projects successfully on their own.
+With the wealth of experience gained over many years of project implementation, TMI worked intensively with these partners to pilot effective solutions to the problems and challenges faced by rural Tibetan populations.